 The next four episodes continue the stories for what’s happening to the other characters while the main storyline is going on.
 Just like the last batch, each episode focuses on two of the characters.
 The only character whose story I’m truly enjoying watching is Robin’s.
 Nami’s story is just OK, but the rest just feel like throwaways.
 I just wanted to get through these so I could get back to the major storyline of Luffy and his attempt to rescue Ace.
 Sadly, none of the stories conclude here, so I suspect at some point we’re going to have at least one more batch of these “what’s happening to the other Straw Hats” storylines to go before the current main storyline of the series comes to a conclusion.

 The first two episodes for the main storyline are flashback episodes.
 The first episode is split between Luffy and Ace.
 For Luffy, he remembers his childhood with Ace and meeting him in Alabasta and getting his Vivre card.
 He also recalls meeting Blackbeard before knowing who he was, hearing the news about Ace’s execution, and encountering Blackbeard at Impel Down.
 For Ace, he remembers his encounter with Blackbeard that led to him being captured and sentenced to execution.
 The second episode sees the three Navy Admirals gathering, and the audience sees flashbacks about each one of them.
 On the one hand, these episodes are killing time and delaying the main storyline.
-However, it also serves as a reminder to the audience the relationship between Luffy and Ace, as well as the fact that the three Navy Admirals had appeared in the series in the past.
+However, it also serves as a reminder to the audience of the relationship between Luffy and Ace, as well as the fact that the three Navy Admirals had appeared in the series in the past.

 The remaining episodes of this set focus on the events taking place at Marineford.
 During Sengoku’s speech before the execution is scheduled to begin, it’s revealed that Ace is actually the son of Gol D. Roger, and this reveals that Ace and Luffy are not biological brothers.
 Through Garp, we see a flashback of how he learned right before Roger’s execution that Roger was going to have a child, and Roger asks Garp to look after that child.
 The Navy begins searching the town where Roger had been, rounding up the women who had recently given birth or who were about to give birth, because these women would be giving birth around the estimated time that Roger’s child was scheduled to be born.
-Seeing what happened with these women make it clear, if it hadn’t already been made clear earlier in the series, that the Navy aren’t the good guys.
+Seeing what happened with these women makes it clear, if it hadn’t already been made clear earlier in the series, that the Navy aren’t the good guys.
 Fortunately, Ace’s mother, Portgas D. Rouge, was smart enough to go into hiding and was lucky that Ace stayed in utero after the Navy’s projected birth window.
 Garp manages to track her down in time for Ace’s birth and takes custody of Ace after Rouge dies of exhaustion after the birth.
 To be honest, Ace’s parentage wasn’t a twist that I was expecting.
 When Oda wrote this story for the manga, he successfully made the audience believe that Luffy and Ace were biological brothers.

 But then, Whitebeard and his pirates make a dramatic appearance, and this kicks off the war between Whitebeard and the Navy that the civilians in this world feared would come to pass.
 During the battle, we get to see someone interesting on Whitebeard’s side: Little Oars Jr., a descendant of Oars.
 This piques Moria’s interest, and he’s determined to capture Oars’ descendant in order to create a new super zombie.
 It takes almost six episodes from Whitebeard’s appearance until Luffy and his group make their dramatic entrance onto the scene.
 During those episodes, they’re making their way toward Marineford.
 It’s actually thanks to an action taken by Whitebeard that they make it on time, even if this created one hell of an entrance for Luffy’s group.
 There’s an interaction between Luffy and Whitebeard, with Luffy declaring to Whitebeard that he will become the King of the Pirates.
 At this point, as Luffy rushes to try to save Ace, chaos ensues.
 The set basically ends in the middle of a major melee between several groups.